• Features

 Best for: Large businesses and enterprises requiring advanced marketing tools, unlimited users, and extensive storage capacity

 The Premium plan’s unlimited user accounts make it an excellent choice for agencies or large marketing teams that need collaborative tools and shared resources.
+This justifies the higher Constant Contact cost for teams that cannot afford restrictive seat limits.

 Key features of the Premium plan